toss/slash/packages/react/react/src/components/Portal/Portal.en.md

 # Portal

-The Portal component uses `React.createPortal` to render the child component on a DOM node outside of the parent component's DOM hierarchy.
+The Portal Component uses `React.createPortal` to render the Child Component on a DOM Element outside of the Parent Component's DOM hierarchy.

-The Portal Component renders a Portal Node in `document.body` by default.
-However, if you pass in the Portal Component's `containerRef` prop, you can render the Portal Node in a `different DOM Node` than `document.body`.
+The Portal Component renders a Child Component in `document.body` by default.
+However, if you pass in the Portal Component's `containerRef` prop, you can render the Child Component in a `different DOM Element` than `document.body`.

 Additionally, it supports `nested portal functionality`.
-Nesting multiple portal components creates `a nested portal DOM hierarchy`.
+Nesting multiple Portal Components creates `a nested portal DOM hierarchy`.

-The Portal component is ideal for use with features like `Modal`, `Dialog`, and `Tooltip`.
+The Portal Component is ideal for use with features like `Modal`, `Dialog`, and `Tooltip`.

 [React CreatePortal](https://react.dev/reference/react-dom/createPortal#rendering-a-modal-dialog-with-a-portal) Please refer to the following articles